 Thinking About Becoming A Member of RFR?

 Are you interested in joining the best club at Rutgers?
 Are you interested in building a race car from start to finish then entering it in a competition with colleges from around the world?
 Do you want to get some hands-on experience using some of the theory you're learning in class?
 Would you like to be able to say one day that you are an Alumni of the Rutgers Formula Racing Team?
-If so visit our contacts web site to send an email to one of our team members so you can learn how to get involved.
-If you're still not sure then read on.
+If so, visit our contact page to send an email to one of our team members so you can learn how to get involved.
+If you're still not sure, then read on.
 The following is a brief description of who we are and what this club is all about.

 What We Do.

 The Rutgers Formula Racing Team (RFR) builds a formula race car from scratch every year.
 Starting in September, team members begin their designs of the various systems that make up the car.
 Each team then meets weekly to turn their designs into a finished car.
 Finally, in May the car is entered in a competition in Michigan amongst approximately 130 other cars from colleges around the globe.
 After the competition comes summer break.
 Although many people go away for the summer, those who are still around may begin working on their designs for the following year, take the car out to the RAC parking lot to get some driving experience, or make adjustments to the existing car recommended by the judges during the competition.

 Other than just being a student here at Rutgers, a willingness to learn, and wanting to be part of the coolest project on campus, there are NO PREREQUISITES.
 Many of our members are studying to be Mechanical Engineers or Electrical Engineers, but even that is not a prerequisite.
 Any student from any of the Rutgers Colleges is welcome.